You could win a Smiggle Bundle worth over £100 - Enter our competition here

 Increase your fitness and gym motivation!

-According to the NHS, it has been medically proven that regular physical activity can decrease your risks of health problems, including a 30% lower risk of an early death.
+According to the NHS, it has been medically proven that regular physical activity can decrease your risks of health problems, including a 30% lower risk of early death.
 Looking after your health and wellbeing should be a priority, you only get one body so you may as well make the most of it.

-Gyms offer a wide range of support which doesn’t just include stepping onto a treadmill; some gyms feature specifically designed plans, access to personal trainers and advice on how to use equipment effectively.
+Gyms offer a wide range of support which doesn’t just include stepping onto a treadmill; some gyms feature specifically designed plans, access to personal trainers and advice on how to use the equipment effectively.
 Did you know that at General & Medical healthcare we have teamed up with Nuffield Health to offer 20% off a Health Gym Membership when you take out Private Health Insurance with us?

 Not only is exercise great for you physically but mentally it can help reduce stress, boost your overall mood, improve your creativity and increase your memory.
 Exercising can also give you that much-needed time out, allowing you to think clearer and feel calmer.
 Going to the gym also increases your self-esteem as you get a sense of achievement and body confidence.
 Take a look at our previous blog post about how you can feel more confident at the gym.